-The term was Baka-Yoke, which means ‘fool-proofing’.
-In 1963, a worker at Arakawa Body Company refused to use aka-oke mechanisms, because of the term’s dishonorable and offensive connotation.
-Hence, the term was changed to oka-oke, which means ‘mistake-proofing’ or more literally avoiding (Yokeru) inadvertent errors (Poka).
-Ideally, Poka-Yokes ensure that conditions exist before actual executin a process step, preventing defects from occurring in the first place. , oka-okes detect eliminat defects as early as possible.
+The term that was initially used was Baka-Yoke, which means ‘fool-proofing’.
+In 1963, a worker at Arakawa Body Company refused to use Baka-Yoke mechanisms, because of the term’s dishonorable and offensive connotation.
+Hence, the term was changed to Poka-Yoke, which means ‘mistake-proofing’ or more literally avoiding (Yokeru) inadvertent errors (Poka).
+Ideally, Poka-Yokes ensure that ideal conditions exist before the actual execution of a process step, preventing defects from occurring in the first place.
+However, in certain cases, Poka-Yokes detect and eliminate the defects as early as possible.

-Poka-Yoke can be used in different sectors by different means :
+Poka-Yoke can be used in different sectors by different means, such as:

-Identify the operation or process, onbas of a areto.
+Identify the operation or process, on the basis of a Pareto principle.

-Analyze the whys and understand the ways a process can fail.
+Analyze the five whys and understand the ways a process can fail.

-Decide the right oka-oke approach, such as
+Decide the right Poka-Yoke approach, such as

-hutut type (preventing an error being made), or an attention type (highlighting that an error has been made).
+Using a shut-out type (preventing an error being made) or an attention type (highlighting that an error has been made).

-A Poka-Yoke can be electrical, mechanical, procedural, visual, human or any other form that prevents incorrect execution of a process step.
-Determine
+A Poka-Yoke can be electrical, mechanical, procedural, visual, human or any other form that prevents the incorrect execution of a process step.
+Determine the

 Contact - use of shape, size or other physical attributes.